San Diego Padres Logo

 Font and Colors

-Why is the Padres mascot a friar?
+Why is the “Padres” mascot a monk?

-The mascot named Swinging Friar is associated with the name of the baseball club.
-The fact is that “Padre” is translated from Spanish as “father,” which in many religions is synonymous with the word “priest.”
-The San Diego Padres team inherited the “Swinging Friar” mascot from their Pacific Coast League namesake.
+The mascot, Swinging Friar, is associated with the baseball club’s name.
+“Padre” translates from Spanish as “father,” which in many religions is synonymous with “priest.”
+The “San Diego Padres” inherited the mascot “Swinging Friar” from its namesake in the Pacific Coast League.

-When did the Padres change their logo?
+When did the “Padres” change their logo?

-The new San Diego Padres logo appeared in 2020.
-The structure is the same as the previous one, but the designers changed the shape of some lines and repainted the SP monogram from dark blue to brown.
+The new “San Diego Padres” logo appeared in 2020.
+The structure remained the same, but the designers changed the shape of some lines and recolored the SP monogram from dark blue to brown.

-Why are the San Diego Padres called that?
+Why are the “San Diego Padres” called that?

-The history of this name goes back to 1968 when the owner of the San Diego Padres of the Pacific Coast League ditched the franchise and sold its name to a new team now known as the San Diego Padres of the National League.
-It is a tribute to the history of San Diego, a city founded by priests of the Catholic order.
+The history of this name dates back to 1968, when the owner of the Pacific Coast League’s “San Diego Padres” relinquished the franchise and sold its name to the new team now known as the National League’s “San Diego Padres”.
+It is a tribute to San Diego’s history, a city founded by priests of the Catholic order.